micmejia/bible-dump/AMPC/Luke/Luke 4.md

-For (during) forty days in the wilderness (desert), where He was tempted ([^a]tried, tested exceedingly) by the devil.
+For (during) forty days in the wilderness (desert), where He was tempted (tried, tested exceedingly) by the devil.
 And He ate nothing during those days, and when they were completed, He was hungry.